Marrri4ka/project3/README.md

 # Beep Boop ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")
-#### _ A web application that takes a number from a user and returns a range of numbers, 04.05.2019_
+#### A web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the exception , 04.05.2019_

 #### By _**Mariia Stashuk**_